Trivadis/plsql-cop-sonar/README.md

 The meaning of `License file` and `Validator Config class` is identical to the standalone plugin.

+### Caching of Rules and Quality Profiles

+**Important**: Starting with SonarQube 9.1, rules and quality profiles are cached to improve the startup time (see [SONAR-15237](https://sonarsource.atlassian.net/browse/SONAR-15237)).
+To apply changes to `Language Key` and `Validator Config class`, the PL/SQL specific plugins must be uninstalled and then reinstalled.
+Configuration changes are not affected by this process.

 ## Compatibiltiy

 The current plugins are compatible with all on-premises SonarQube editions (Community, Developer, Enterprise and Data Center).